Registration for 2022-2023

 Annual Registration Fee: $10

-Placement Test Fee: $5 (one time assessment fee for Seijin 2-5)
+Placement Test Fee: $5 (one-time assessment fee for Levels 2 to 5)

 ** Students are required to purchase the Marugoto coursebook for their level.

-Take our online placement test through Amilia to determine your level .
-You will receive your registration code after your test has been reviewed.
-(N.B.: Levels 2 and higher are for those who have mastered hiragana and katakana.)
+If you are new to the Montreal Japanese Language Center and have some experience studying Japanese, please take our online placement test through Amilia to determine your level.
+Note: Levels 2 and higher are only for those who have mastered hiragana and katakana.

-3 – RETURNING STUDENTS – Levels 1A-5 CLICK HERE
+3 – RETURNING STUDENTS – Levels 2-5 CLICK HERE TO REGISTER

-Your registration code will be emailed to you.
-If you have studied at MJLC in the past year but have not received a registration code, please email firstname.lastname@example.org with your full name and last level taken.
+If you have studied at the Center in the past year, please simply email firstname.lastname@example.org with your full name and the last level you took.

 ** Reregister on Amilia with the same email used the last term to ensure correct billing.

 Tuition is due the day before the start of classes.
-Under exceptional circumstances, payment terms may be arranged with the center.
+Under exceptional circumstances, payment terms may be arranged with the Center in some cases.

 - If a cancellation request is received before the day of first class of the semester, a full refund will be given.

-- If a cancellation request is received after the first class, a refund of the remaining tuition fee for the semester, minus the 10% penalty fee, will be processed as Montreal Japanese Language Center credit (Amilia Credit) with two-year validity.
-There are no refund payments by cash, direct deposit, check, or credit card.
+- If a cancellation request is received after the first class, a refund of the remaining tuition fee for the semester, minus the 10% penalty fee, will be processed.

 - Placement test fees are refundable before the test is taken.
 No refund will be processed after the test is administered.